Is it safe to use CBD with Lexapro? We take a look at the facts…

 How Can CBD Help Depression and Anxiety?

-CBD (cannabidiol) is a cannabinoid.
-Cannabidiol is one of the many active compounds found in cannabis.
-Although, unlike its cousin THC (delta-9-tetrahydrocannabinol), CBD does not cause an intoxicating ‘high.’
+CBD (cannabidiol) is one of the many active compounds found in cannabis.
+These compounds are called cannabinoids.
+Unlike its cousin THC (delta-9-tetrahydrocannabinol), CBD does not cause an intoxicating ‘high.’

 However, that is not to say that CBD has no psychoactive effects whatsoever.
 In fact, it has become well known for its supposed anti-anxiety and antidepressant properties.